mikrosk/mikrosk.github.io/ct2/SOFTWARE.md

 This allows apps like `MP2` <= 0.994, `Aniplayer` (when playing Cinepak \[cvid\], Apple/QuickTime Video \[rpza\], Microsoft Video 1 \[msvc/cram8\] AVI/MOV files in 'Without GEM' mode), `MegaPlayer`, `Quincy` and some demos to work properly.

-Integrated into Flash setup after version 1.3.3 *(can't test versions between 1.3.4 - 1.3.9 but it definitely is integrated in 1.4.1 -mikro)*.
+Integrated into Flash setup 1.4.1.
 Part of the [CT2 patches](files/centek/patchct2.zip).

 ### [EXCLKOFF.PRG](files/centek/exclkoff.zip)
 Program to disable CT2's external clock on the Videl pin (in NORMAL mode).
 In TURBO mode you can do this in the flash setup.
 As using CT2's external clock is [not recommended](NOTES.md#external-video-clock), this should be the default state and this program not needed.